 The Statement of Net Position and the Statement of Revenues, Expenses and Changes in Net Position report information about the Corporation as a whole.
-These statements include all assets and liabilities of the Corporation using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
+These statements include all assets, liabilities, and deferred inflows of resources of the Corporation using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.